+Utilities infrastructure

-- 9.69 Utility companies in the Island provide services to supply water, electricity, gas and telecommunications to homes and businesses.
+9.69 Utility companies in the Island provide services to supply water, electricity, gas and telecommunications to homes and businesses.
 Each of the utility companies will have different land-use requirements during the Plan period.
-These requirements may be part of an ongoing programme of development by the company or a result of changes in technology that may occur. - 9.70 The development of utility infrastructure that cannot be met within existing service infrastructure over the Plan period should, where possible, be limited to the Built-up Area and/or be within the grounds of existing facilities. - 9.71 Where new or extended facilities are required, particularly where they have a coastal or countryside location, the Minister will need to be satisfied that there is sufficient operational justification for development in such a location having regard to; the proven need for the new or extended facility, and; a full and detailed exploration of alternative methods of meeting that need. - 9.72 It is possible that during the remainder of the Plan period, there will be a requirement to increase the storage and supply of water resources to meet the Island's needs.
-Jersey Water's stated preference to achieve this is to increase the storage capacity of Val de la Mare Reservoir by raising the height of the dam by nine metres and the company continues to investigate this option (11).
+These requirements may be part of an ongoing programme of development by the company or a result of changes in technology that may occur.

+9.70 The development of utility infrastructure that cannot be met within existing service infrastructure over the Plan period should, where possible, be limited to the Built-up Area and/or be within the grounds of existing facilities.

+9.71 Where new or extended facilities are required, particularly where they have a coastal or countryside location, the Minister will need to be satisfied that there is sufficient operational justification for development in such a location having regard to; the proven need for the new or extended facility, and; a full and detailed exploration of alternative methods of meeting that need.

+9.72 It is possible that during the remainder of the Plan period, there will be a requirement to increase the storage and supply of water resources to meet the Island's needs.
+Jersey Water has previously stated that the most likely means by which this could achieved would be to increase the storage capacity of Val de la Mare Reservoir.
+The company continues to investigate all engineering options available.
 The reservoir is located within the Coastal National Park where there is a presumption against development.
-Should this option be pursued there will be a requirement to demonstrate that it meets a proven need that serves the Island's interests, relative to a proper assessment of alternative options of meeting that need, whilst seeking to mitigate the environmental implications as far as possible. - 9.73 Major infrastructure development will need to be considered within the context of an environmental impact assessment.
+Should the option of extending the reservoir be pursued there will be a requirement to demonstrate that it meets a proven need that serves the Island's interests, relative to a proper assessment of alternative options of meeting that need, whilst seeking to mitigate the environmental implications as far as possible.
+Similar considerations would apply to any proposals to extend, replace or renew La Rosiere desalination plant.

+9.73 Major infrastructure development will need to be considered within the context of an environmental impact assessment.